Degree Requirements

 Bachelor’s Degree Requirements

 Requirements for a bachelor’s degree from UWF are listed below.
-The colleges and departments may have requirements which exceed these minimums.
+The colleges and departments may have requirements that exceed these minimums.
 Students should refer to their degree audits to review degree requirements.
 The degree audit must indicate all requirements have been completed.
 Please consult the individual departments for details.
 Minimum requirements are:

-• 120 semester hours in an approved program (BOG Reg 6.017)
+- 120 semester hours in an approved program (BOG Reg 6.017);

-• UWF cumulative 2.00 GPA with a major GPA of 2.00 (departments may set a minimum grade requirement in each course and specialized admissions programs may require higher minimum major GPAs)
+- UWF cumulative 2.00 GPA with a major GPA of 2.00 (departments may set a minimum grade requirement in each course and specialized admissions programs may require higher minimum major GPAs);

-• 48 semester hours in upper-level coursework
+- 48 semester hours in upper-level coursework;

-• 25% of degree program credits (i.e. 30 credits) must be earned in-residence at UWF (SACSCOC Reg 9.2)
+- 25% of degree program semester hours (i.e. 30 semester hours) must be earned in-residence at UWF (SACSCOC Reg 9.2);

-• The last 30 semester hours of credit for a degree must be earned at UWF
+- The last 30 semester hours of credit for a degree must be earned at UWF;

-• 24 semester hours of upper-level work in the major field with a minimum of 18 upper-level semester hours in the major field at UWF
+- 24 semester hours of upper-level work in the major field with a minimum of 18 upper-level semester hours in the major field at UWF;

-• Completion of all General Education requirements (BOG Reg 6.017)
+- Completion of all General Education requirements (BOG Reg 6.017);

-• Completion of admissions foreign language requirement (BOG Reg 6.002)
+- Completion of admissions foreign language requirement (BOG Reg 6.002);

-• Completion of admissions civic literacy requirement (BOG Reg 8.006)
+- Completion of admissions civic literacy requirement (BOG Reg 8.006);

-• Completion of multicultural requirement
+- Completion of multicultural requirement;

-• Admitted and enrolled at UWF in a degree-seeking status for a minimum of one semester in the degree program for which a degree is awarded
+- Admitted and enrolled at UWF in a degree-seeking status for a minimum of one semester in the degree program for which a degree is awarded;

-• Admitted and enrolled at UWF in a degree-seeking status within the last five years of the date the degree is awarded.
+- Admitted and enrolled at UWF in a degree-seeking status within the last five years of the date the degree is awarded.
 Students should contact their major department to determine the minimum of hours and courses in which to enroll.
 Students who need to be readmitted will be required to meet the degree requirements of the current catalog.

 Additional Bachelor’s Degrees